 Dhaba Beas is a chain of vegetarian restaurants in Prague.
-Eight branches are spread around the city centre and its close surroundings.
-Dhaba works on a buffet principle, when you serve yourself and pay per 100 g.
+Eight branches are spread around the city center and its close surroundings.
+Dhaba works on a buffet principle when you serve yourself and pay per 100 g.
 The menu changes slightly day after day, the individual meals are marked as gluten-free, dairy or vegan, so it’s easy to get a feel for it and figure out, what to have.
 This is a perfect option for everybody who feels like having a light meal and it’s just ideal to serve exactly how much you can it.
 (In my case, I sometimes end up paying 55-60,- CZK for my lunch/dinner).
 In Bělehradská restaurant they also offer a killer-deal: 40% off all foods an hour before closing!

 Another buffet restaurant also offering menu ala-carte.
-I first heard about the Loving Hut in Hong Kong, apparently Prague restaurant belongs to a biggest chain of vegan restaurants around the world.
+I first heard about the Loving Hut in Hong Kong, apparently, Prague restaurant belongs to the biggest chain of vegan restaurants around the world.
 The concept is really similar to Dhaba Beas, they have a few branches around Prague as well.
 I would say fake meats are their specialty, also vegan cakes served there are gorgeous and make it hard to believe something this great was made without eggs or butter.